 These juicy paleo Chicken Fajita Burgers are seasoned with smoky chipotles in adobo sauce, they’re topped with seared peppers, and they’re serve on a bed of tasty tomatillo guacamole.
 They’re an easy Southwestern-style burger to cook on a grill, but they can also be made on the stove top.

-To make these Paleo Chicken Fajita Burgers, start by prepping the Tomatillo Guacamole.
+Start by prepping the Tomatillo Guacamole.
+No tomatillos?
+No worries!
 Sub your favourite chunky guacamole if you don’t have tomatillos.
 Simply mash avocado with a fork and stir in lime juice, garlic, cilantro and tomatillos or a few chopped tomatoes.